xiaohan2012/controversy_detection/README.md

 - Incremental: 216 seconds
 - From scracth: 422 seconds

+## Correlation of RWCs between IC approach and FS approach

+Averaged over RWC scores over multiple updates on multiple graphs.

+Average: 0.9, not as high as the previous result (0.99) averaged over multiple graphs but only one update each.

+I guess: incremental graph partition accumulates errors.

+Check `simulation.ipynb`

 ## Issues (and solution)

 The following issues are encountered, some are solved while some remain open: